 We require MBA@UNC applicants have a minimum of two years professional work experience.
 We value advanced degrees, but they are not a substitute for work experience.

-You must have a bachelor's degree.
+You must have a bachelor’s degree from a regionally accredited university.
 International candidates must have a college-level education equivalent to an American undergraduate or baccalaureate degree (the same as a first university degree).
 Generally this is a 4-year degree.
 There are a number of universities around the world that offer 3-year undergraduate programs.
 If you received a bachelor's degree upon completion of one of these 3-year undergraduate programs, you are eligible to apply to our program.

 MBA@UNC's testing requirement is based on the applicant's number of years of professional full-time work experience as a general policy.
 However, the Admissions Committee will consider, on a case-by-case basis, GMAT waiver requests for the MBA@UNC program.
 Please note that no GMAT/GRE waiver is automatic and an approved waiver request does not guarantee admission to the program.
 To learn more about requesting a waiver, visit our GMAT/GRE Waiver Policy.